Summer Assistantships

 - “Women and Infants Sexual Assault Handbook”

-If your summer project involves human subjects or animal subjects, you must provide documentation that you have begun the approval process of the Brown University / Lifespan (Brown University Health) / Care New England IRB or IACUC with your application.
+If your summer project involves human subjects or animal subjects, you must provide documentation that you have begun the approval process of the Brown University / Brown University Health / Care New England IRB or IACUC with your application.
 Due to the time required for IRBs to review applications currently, it is imperative that ethical review applications begin at least 4 months in advance of planned project work (for this reason we are now requiring that IRB application must be submitted [approval not required] at time of application in early February).
 For human subjects, this includes data collection from living individuals through interaction or intervention, or data collection of identifiable, private information through secondary data analysis.
 Alternatively, you must provide documentation that verifies approval by the respective IRB of the institution where the research will be carried out, if other than Brown University.
 Final approval must be in place prior to the commencement of your summer project.

 All students who are awarded an SRA will receive $3,750 for the summer, dispersed in June.
 The funds are meant to offset living costs, and are not mean to directly support research costs.
 The SRA stipends are non taxable in that this type of fellowship funding is not reportable by the University to the IRS, and students will not receive a W2 for these payments.
 According to the IRS, these funds are not taxable as long as they are used for "qualified tuition and related expenses" (tuition, books, fees, required supplies and equipment) associated with enrollment for degree seeking candidates.
 The SA program expects students to use their discretion in determining if this is taxable income to him/her based on personal circumstances.